iamraafay/jawbone-up-ios/README.md

-jawbone-up-ios
+Jawbone Up iOS
 ==============

-Jawbone's UP API for iOS
+This library for iOS gives handy access to unofficial APIs of Jawbone's UP.